bcgov/bcstats-govt-service-locations/README.md

 # and pull as usual
 git pull origin main

-# branches work as well but,
+# branches work as well but...
-# looking at remote, I don't see where the new branch is specified
+# looking at remote I don't see where the new branch is specified

 # switch branches as usual
 git checkout -b test